The mysql.server script can be used to start or stop the server,

 /bin/sh -c 'cd /usr/local/mysql ; ./bin/safe_mysqld &'

-You can also add options or mysql.server
+You can also add options or mysql.server in a global

 `/etc/my.cnf' file.
 A typical `/etc/my.cnf' file might look like